wcward3302/COP-3003/project/Stage 3/READ-ME.md

 - framerate locked at 60 frame/sec
 - takes input from the keyboard to adjust velocity of the ship
 - generates and displays the walls at random heights
-- as player passes a pair of walls, score increases and high score is adjusted
+- as player passes a pair of walls, score increases, and high score is adjusted

 ## Maintainers
 Yours truly